IBM/build-knowledge-base-with-domain-specific-documents/README.md

 In any business, word documents are a common occurence.
 They contain information in the form of raw text, tables and images.
 All of them contain important facts.

+In the figure below, there is a textual information about an oncologist Suresh H. Advani present in a word document.
+The table consists of the awards that he has been awarded by various organisations.

+![](doc/source/images/example.jpg)

 In this Code pattern, we address the problem of extracting knowledge out of **text and tables** in word documents.

-![](doc/source/images/example.jpg)

-In the image above, there is a textual information about an oncologist Suresh H. Advani.
-The table consists of the awards that he has been awarded by various organisations.

-The pattern demonstrates a methodology to extract knowledge from text and tables in documents.
 A knowledge graph is built from the knowledge extracted making the knowledge queryable.

 Some of the challenges in extracting knowledge from word documents are:
 1. The Natural Language Processing(NLP) tools cannot access the text inside word documents.
 The word documents need to be converted to plain text.